House panel obtains Trump records after Supreme Court ruling - ExBulletin

 House panel obtains Trump records after Supreme Court ruling

-FILE – The White House in the background, President Donald Trump speaks during a rally in Washington, January 6, 2021.
-The House Committee investigating the U.S. Capitol insurgency asks Ivanka Trump , daughter of former President Donald Trump, to voluntarily cooperate with his investigation.
-(AP Photo/Jacquelyn Martin, File)

-WASHINGTON (AP) The National Archives and Records Administration provided a House committee with more than 700 pages of presidential documents after the Supreme Court rejected a bid by former President Donald Trump to block publication.
+WASHINGTON The National Archives and Records Administration has provided a House committee with more than 700 pages of presidential documents after the Supreme Court rejected a bid by former President Donald Trump to block the release.

 The House panel investigating the Jan.
-6, 2021, Capitol insurrection received the documents Thursday evening, according to a person familiar with the handover who requested anonymity to discuss them.
-The Supreme Court ruled on Wednesday that the archives can turn over the documents, which include presidential diaries, visitor logs, draft speeches and handwritten notes dealing with Jan.
-6 from the files of former chief of staff Mark Meadows. .
+6, 2021, Capitol insurrection received the documents Thursday evening, according to a person familiar with the handover who requested anonymity to discuss it.
+The Supreme Court ruled Wednesday that the archives could turn over the documents, which include presidential diaries, visitor logs, speech drafts and handwritten notes dealing with Jan.
+6 from the files of former chief of staff Mark Meadows.

-Trump’s lawyers had hoped to prolong the legal battle and keep the documents on hold.
+Trump’s lawyers had hoped to prolong the court fight and keep the documents on hold.

-The documents, which the panel first requested in August, will add to the tens of thousands the committee has already gathered as it investigates the attack by a violent mob of Trump supporters and what the former president and his aides were doing as it unfolded.
-The panel has conducted around 350 interviews and plans a series of hearings and reports this year as it seeks to compile the most comprehensive account of the insurgency to date.
+The documents, which the panel first requested in August, will add to the tens of thousands the committee has already gathered as it investigates the attack by a violent mob of Trump’s supporters and what the former president and his aides were doing while it unfolded.
+The panel has done around 350 interviews and plans a series of hearings and reports this year as it seeks to compile the most comprehensive accounting yet of the insurrection.

-Trump’s lawsuit to block the release was one of many attempts to obstruct the work of the committees, as he and his allies played down the attack.
-Hundreds of Trump supporters violently pushed the police and burst through the windows and doors of the Capitol, interrupting President Joe Biden’s certification of victory.
+Trump’s lawsuit to block the release was one of several attempts to obstruct the committee’s work as he and his allies have downplayed the attack.
+Hundreds of Trump’s supporters violently pushed past police and broke through windows and doors of the Capitol, interrupting the certification of President Joe Biden’s victory.

-As sitting president, Biden has approved most of the recordings for release.
-But the White House asked the panel to defer some of its requests, citing national security and executive privilege concerns to protect the office of the presidency.
+As the sitting president, Biden approved the release of most of the records.
+But the White House did ask the panel to defer some of its requests, citing national security and executive privilege concerns designed to protect the office of the presidency.

-Repeating arguments they had made in lower courts, Trump’s lawyers had urged the judges to intervene, arguing that the case affected all future occupants of the White House.
-Former presidents clearly had a right to protect their confidential records from premature release, Trump’s lawyers said.
+Repeating arguments they made before lower courts, Trump’s attorneys had urged the justices to step in, arguing that the case concerned all future occupants of the White House.
+Former presidents had “a clear right to protect their confidential records from premature dissemination,” Trump’s lawyers said.

-In an unsigned opinion, the court acknowledged that there are serious and substantial concerns about whether a former president can obtain a court order to prevent the disclosure of certain documents from his tenure in a situation like this.
+In an unsigned opinion, the court acknowledged there are “serious and substantial concerns” over whether a former president can win a court order to prevent disclosure of certain records from his time in office in a situation like this one.

-But the court noted that the appeals court determined that Trump’s assertion of privilege over the documents would fail under any circumstances, even if he were the holder.
-He said the question of a former president’s ability to claim executive privilege should wait for another day.
+But the court noted that the appeals court determined that Trump’s assertion of privilege over the documents would fail under any circumstances, “even if he were the incumbent.”
+He said the issue of a former president’s ability to claim executive privilege would have to wait for another day.

-The House committee responded in its high court filing that although the facts of the case are unprecedented, the decision was not difficult.
+The House committee responded in its high court brief that although the facts of the case are “unprecedented,” the decision was “not a difficult one.”

-Alone among the judges, Clarence Thomas said he would have granted Trump’s request.
+Alone among the justices, Clarence Thomas said he would have granted Trump’s request.

 Sources